What to do after each night of collecting data

 Your observation log data is critical to our efforts to analyze and interpret your video data.
 We ask that you keep track of you observations throughout the night using a RECON Observation Logsheet.

 If you are using a QHY camera, you can use the RECON QHY Observation Logsheet – or any spare piece of paper – to record you observations.
+Alternatively, you can use this editable pdf RECON Campaign Report Form (be sure to download first before opening with a pdf editor or web browser).
 You should save an electronic version of this information in the directory labelled with the UT date of the observation.
 For more details on data standardization for the QHY setup, visit the SharpCap Data Standardization Guide.

 If you are using a MallinCam, you can use the RECON MallinCam Observation Logsheet – or any spare piece of paper – to record a description and the sense-up value for each video file that you save.
 You should keep this information together with your video files by saving an electronic version as C:\Users\RECON\Data\YYYYMMDD\YYYYMMDD_log, where YYYYMMDD is the subdirectory where you saved your videos for that UT date.
 There are two methods for saving this electronic file.
 Use whichever works best for you and your site, but please include an electronic data log with every video subdirectory that you upload.